AdrianKriger/osm_LoD1_3DCityModel/README.md

 ---

 **NOTE:** *This workflow is not meant to scale.*
 Requests for an extreme amount of data from the [osm](https://en.wikipedia.org/wiki/OpenStreetMap) server is destructive to the entire community.
 Village, communities with populations less-than 10 000 and campus analysis only please.
-For a larger area (city, state) consider harvesting data via `.pbf` ([geofabric](https://download.geofabrik.de/index.html) or [planet](https://planet.osm.org/)) - raise an issue and we can work on an alternate processing strategy.
+For a larger areas consider harvesting data via `.pbf` ([geofabric](https://download.geofabrik.de/index.html) or [planet](https://planet.osm.org/)) - raise an issue and we can work on an alternate processing strategy.

 ---